Media Insights for Scientists and Scientific Researchers

 During the workshop, you will get access to:

-This workshop is intended for scientists, of all fields, from the data-crunching demographers and epidemiologists to those who like to spend weeks in the wilderness searching under plants to find frogs to measure.
-You should not have to take on a second career training as a media professional in order to be a good, publicly engaged scientist.
-But, if you do want to try and connect your findings with a bigger audience (including policy makers and funders, ahem!) it is worth experimenting with various media channels and communications tools.
+This workshop is intended for scientists of all fields, from the data-crunching demographers and epidemiologists to those who like to spend weeks in the wilderness searching under plants to find frogs to measure.
+You should not have to take on a second career training as a media professional to be a good, publicly engaged scientist.
+But, if you want to connect your findings with a bigger audience (including policy makers and funders, ahem!), it is worth experimenting with various media channels and communications tools.
 We are here to offer a little bit of advice on quick, easy and fun ways to use them.

 We invite you to set aside one day in your calendar at the beginning of what will surely be another busy year of science research and teaching and invest in some resources that will help you to translate the specific expertise of what you do to a bigger audience of ordinary people.
 (Some of the tricks might help you with teaching, too).